Teletext Holidays: Unpaid refunds and liquidation

 In February 2021 the UK Competition and Markets Authority (CMA) opened an investigation into Teletext Holidays and its parent company Truly Travel, following hundreds of complains regarding unpaid refunds for holidays cancelled due to the COVID-19 pandemic.
 The CMA began related court proceedings on 18 October 2021.
 In November 2021 Truly Travel went into liquidation.
 On 28 February 2022 the High Court of Justice found that Truly Travel broke the law regarding the unpaid refunds.

 The liquidation left Teletext Holidays with no holiday provider and its owners Teletext Ltd sought new buyers.
 A deal was not struck and in late 2023 Teletext Ltd itself went into liquidation.

 New owners

 In 2024 the Teletext Holidays brand was revived by Teletext Travel Ltd., which is unaffiliated with Teletext Ltd or Truly Travel.

 Awards and recognition

-Teletext Holidays has received industry recognition, including the "Best Online Travel Agent" award at the British Travel Awards in 2018 and 2019.
+Teletext Holidays has received industry recognition, including the "Best Online Travel Agent" award at the British Travel Awards in 2018 and 2019, as well as Best Travel Company for All Inclusive Holidays at the British Travel Awards 2025.
 It was also recognised for "Best All Inclusive Holiday Company" in 2019, and received an award for "Best Use of TV" at The Travel Marketing Awards the same year.